 1. Development of Quality Improvement activities 2.
 Public reporting to consumers 3.
 Preferred status designation in the network 4.
-And/or reduced Member cost-sharing
+Reduced Member cost-sharing

 Molina's most recent results can be obtained from your local Molina Quality functional area at (800) 526-8196, ext.
 126137, or by visiting our website at MolinaHealthcare.com.